-All I-15 mainline concepts would reduce travel time by 49% to 72% and improve average speed by 95% to 275% compared to 2050 no-action conditions.
-Additionally, the I-15 mainline concepts evaluated meet safety and operational needs and could be designed to accommodate the planned FrontRunner Double Track projects.
-Therefore, all of the I-15 mainline concepts described in Table 3-1 passed Level 1 screening and were advanced to Level 2 screening.
+The five I-15 mainline concepts that would add new capacity to I-15 would reduce travel time by 49% to 72% and improve average speed by 95% to 275% compared to 2050 no-action conditions.
+Additionally, the five I-15 mainline concepts that would add new capacity to I-15 meet safety and operational needs and could be designed to accommodate the planned FrontRunner Double Track projects.
+Therefore, the five I-15 mainline concepts that would add new capacity to I-15 described in Table 3-1 below passed Level 1 screening and were advanced to Level 2 screening.